Monolithic multigrid for a reduced-quadrature discretization of poroelasticity

 Having constructed the reduced quadrature discretization, the remainder of this paper focuses on the development and analysis of optimal monolithic multigrid preconditioners for it.
 In particular, we apply LFA \cite{MR1807961,wienands2004practical} to the components of the multigrid method in order to optimize parameters within the commonly used Braess-Sarazin and Vanka relaxation schemes.
 In recent years, LFA has been widely used for this purpose in many contexts; for systems of PDEs, such as we consider here, it has been applied to discretizations of the Stokes equations \cite{NLA2147, HMFEMStokes, MR2840198, MR3488076, MR3217219} and, in a more limited manner, to discretizations of poroelasticity \cite{NLA:NLA2074}.
 Numerical results confirm the accuracy of the LFA predictions.

-The rest of this paper is organized as follows.
+In what follows, we address how the incompressibility constraint associated with the elasticity block of the coupled system affects the convergence of our proposed multigrid algorithm.
+In particular, we show that the ideas of reduced-quadrature discretization and divergence-free interpolation, originally proposed and analyzed for the incompressible elasticity subproblem, can be extended to the fully-coupled Biot model.
+We show that the modified discretization remains well-posed, and that we are able to develop a robust monolithic multigrid approach for the resulting three-field formulation.
+Specifically, this paper is organized as follows.
 In \Cref{sec:discretization}, we introduce the stabilized finite-element discretization provided in \cite{rodrigo2018new} for the three-field formulation of Biot's model, as well as the reduced-quadrature discretization, for which proofs of well-posedness and error estimates are given.
 In \Cref{sec:mmg}, we review monolithic multigrid, with focus on both the choice of relaxation scheme for solving the discretized system and the use of divergence-preserving interpolation operators to achieve robustness in the nearly incompressible case.
 LFA for this discretization is considered in \Cref{sec:LFA}.
 In \Cref{sec:Numrical}, numerical results are presented to show the efficiency of the proposed solvers, and comparisons are given between existing block preconditioning approaches and the monolithic multigrid methods proposed here.
 Finally, conclusions and remarks are drawn in \Cref{sec:Summary}.